Papul-Ghosh/Housing-Price-Prediction-ML/README.md

 # ML-Housing-Price

-**Machine Learning Housing project with Scikit Learn**
+**Machine Learning Housing Price prediction with Scikit Learn**

- The task is to predict median house values in Californian districts, given a number of features from these districts.
+ The task is to predict median house values in California districts, given a number of features from these districts.

  Data source: raw.githubusercontent.com/ageron/handson-ml2/